marcorieser/tailwind-merge-laravel/README.md

 ## Usage

-For in depth documentation and general PHP examples, take a look at the [gehrisandro/tailwind-merge-php](https://github.com/gehrisandro/tailwind-merge-php) repository.
+For in-depth documentation and general PHP examples, take a look at the [tales-from-a-dev/tailwind-merge-php](https://github.com/tales-from-a-dev/tailwind-merge-php) repository.

 ### Use in Laravel Blade Components